 L’Oréal Portugal Medals of Honor for Women in Science

-Diana Priscila Pires, from the Center for Biological Engineering - University of Minho; Cristina Godinho-Silva, from the Champalimaud Foundation; Ana Rita Carlos, from the Center for Ecology, Evolution and Environmental Changes (cE3c) - Faculty of Sciences of the University of Lisbon; and Ana Luísa Gonçalves, from the Laboratory of Process Engineering, Environment, Biotechnology and Energy - University of Porto saw their work distinguished with an individual prize of 15,000 euros which aims to support and encourage the continuation of their research.
+Diana Priscila Pires, from the Center for Biological Engineering – University of Minho; Cristina Godinho-Silva, from the Champalimaud Foundation; Ana Rita Carlos, from the Center for Ecology, Evolution, and Environmental Changes (cE3c) – Faculty of Sciences, University of Lisbon; and Ana Luísa Gonçalves, from the Laboratory of Process Engineering, Environment, Biotechnology, and Energy – University of Porto, saw their work recognized with an individual prize of €15,000, which aims to support and encourage the continuation of their research.

 DIANA PRISCILA PIRES

-Center for Biological Engineering, University of Minho
+Biological Engineering Center, University of Minho

 CRISTINA GODINHO-SILVA